minprog/programmeren-1/steps/index.md

 The simplest way to test your program is to use exactly those problem instances that you used in steps 1 and 2.
 You already know the correct solutions to those instances and should be able to verify that your program now provides the same solution when run.

 However, if you see a difference, you may have made a **mistake** somewhere while specifying the algorithm or while implementing the solution in code.
-At that point, your job it to figure out where the problem might be.
+At that point, your job is to figure out where the problem might be.
 Again, this is an excellent point to ask for help if needed.

 As soon as you find that your program appears to be functioning correctly, use the provided test tools to double-check that the course staff agrees that your program works according to the specification.
 At this point, you may unexpectedly find that the tool doesn't think it works!
 In that case, take special notice of the **formatting** of your program's output.
 Is everything exactly as expected?